The Latest News On The API Economy

 Searching: No Search Term , Filtered By Category: "eCommerce", Category: "Search", Category: "Video", Category: "Social", Category: "Reference"

-Six APIs have been added to the ProgrammableWeb directory in categories such as eCommerce, Charts, Video and Content.
-One highlight today is an API from Clipchamp, a service which records, converts, and compresses video directly from a browser.
+Sixteen APIs have been added to the ProgrammableWeb directory in categories such as Machine Learning, Recognition, Video, and Politics.
+Highlights today include an API for random Donald Trump quotes and an API for GitHub Projects programmatic access.
 Here's a rundown of the latest additions.

 Voximplant has released Voximplant Web SDK 4.0 which features a number of new enhancements such as Microsoft Edge audio calls support, enable video during an existing audio call, modification of audio and video streams via filters, and h.264 video codec "high priority" setting.

 Yelp continued its barrage of developer news today.
 The company's latest announcements include a completely redone developer program and the Yelp Fusion API that will replace Yelp's existing API over time.
 New API features include more pictures, content caching, autocomplete and more.

 CrowdRiff has announced API access to its Visual Influence platform.
 API access to CrowdRiff features allow users to deliver user-generated photos and associated features to marketing products and campaigns.
 Features include social media search, calls to action, photo acquisition, and more.